ccesarrod/FuzzyMicrosrvices/README.md

 # FuzzyMicrosrvices
-Take the current implementation and turning a microservice architecture
+Take the current implementation and turning into a microservice architecture

 Will decouple the front End.
 Each controller will become a Microservice
-When need will use  Eventbus to handle events between Microservice
+When need will an Eventbus to handle events between Microservices